hnielsen123/dotfiles/README.md

 ## Steps for install

-### 1. Install NerdFont
+### 1. Install NerdFont (for headless machines this is only necessary on the host, not the machine you're SSHing into)

 #### For Linux (WSL or VM)
-`wget https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/FiraCode.zip` (might change as it gets updated)
+`wget https://github.com/ryanoasis/nerd-fonts/releases/download/v3.4.0/FiraCode.zip` (might change as it gets updated)

 `mkdir FiraCode`